MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/package.md

 Next you need to:

-1. Find a name for your package group, for example your company name or in our example the name *MyPackageGroup*.
+1. Find a name for your package group, for example, your company name or in our example the name *MyPackageGroup*.

 2. Find a name for your package, in our example we call it *General*.